Axway/mft-convert/content/en/docs/TransferCFT/Using_Sentinel/uconf_sentinel.md

 - 10: the time in CFTLOG displays in tenths of seconds
 - 100: the time in CFTLOG displays in hundredths of seconds

-If the<span class="code">` cft.cftlog.time_precision`</span> value is greater than 9, the Transfer CFT EventTime message sent to Sentinel has the HH:MM:SS.dh0 format.
+If the` cft.cftlog.time_precision` value is greater than 9, the Transfer CFT EventTime message sent to Sentinel has the HH:MM:SS.dh0 format.

 **Example**

 ```
 uconfset id=cft.cftlog.time_precision, value=10
 ```

+## Sentinel cycle link metadata

+The UCONF `sentinel.xfb.cyclelink.metadata` model defines the metadata attribute that Transfer CFT adds when it generates a Sentinel cycle link message.
+Please see [Symbolic variables](../../c_intro_userinterfaces/command_summary/symbolic_variables) for available symbolic variables.